genid/Yleaf/README.md

 # verify that Yleaf is installed correctly.
 You can call this command from any directory on your system
 Yleaf -h
 ```
 After installation you can navigate to the yleaf/config.txt folder and add custom paths for the files listed there.
-This will make sure that Yleaf does not download the files on the first go and that you can use a custom reference if
-you want.
-Please keep in mind that custom reference files migth cause other issues or give problems in combination with
-already existing data files.
+This will make sure that Yleaf does not download the files on the first go or downloads the files in the provided location.
+This allows you to use a custom reference if you want.
+Please keep in mind that custom reference files might cause other issues or give problems in combination with already existing data files.
 Positions are based on either hg38 or hg19.

 ## Usage and examples
 Here follow some minimal working examples of how to use Yleaf with different input files.
 There are additional options